by Cynde Quinn, former financial aid officer at Hesser College

 Parents sending their first child off to college can easily fall in this group.
 While signing up for payment plans, completing emergency contact forms, health forms, assisting with roommate selection and housing applications, orientation packets, etc., how are we expected to keep track?

 The likelihood of being audited remains low; in fact, amidst IRS budgetary pressures, audit rates for individual returns have declined since 2010.
-Despite that happy statistic, if you are using a tax-advantage college savings plan, such as a 529 Investment/Prepaid Plan or Coverdell ESA, or you are claiming a college tax break like the American Opportunity Credit, Lifetime Learning Credit, or Tuition and Fees Deduction, your chance of raising that red flag does, in fact, increase.
+Despite that happy statistic, if you are using a tax-advantage college savings plan, such as a 529 Investment/Prepaid Plan or Coverdell ESA, or you are claiming a college tax break like the American Opportunity Credit or Lifetime Learning Credit, your chance of raising that red flag does, in fact, increase.
 No need to panic though.
 With a good paper trail (not a plastic bag), you have nothing to fear.

 Documentation you may be asked to provide

 Tuition and Fees: Maintain college transcripts, cancelled checks, or receipts for amounts paid.
 Note that college application fees, insurance, and student health fees are not qualified expenses for education tax breaks.

 Books and Materials: Keep copies of course syllabi detailing required materials and book receipts, as well as computer technology or equipment purchases and paid statements for internet access.

 Housing: If your student is living off-campus, you’ll want to document the school’s room and board allotment, as reported to the U.S. Department of Education, published in their annual cost of attendance.

 Form 1098-T: A statement of tuition, grants, and scholarships issued by eligible educational institutions.

 Form 1098-E: A statement of interest issued by lenders to borrowers who pay $600 or more in student loan interest.